micro-os-plus/micro-test-plus-xpack/README.md

 #### Include folders

-The following folder should be passed to the compiler during the build:
+The following folders should be passed to the compiler during the build:

 - `include`

-The header file to be included is:
+The header files to be included in user projects are:

 ```c++
 #include <micro-os-plus/micro-test-plus.h>